49ers–Packers rivalry: Overview of rivalry

 Their first postseason encounter came in the 1995 Divisional Round.
 The 49ers entered the game as defending Super Bowl champions.
 In that game, the Packers jumped out to a 21–0 lead en route to a 27–17 victory at Candlestick Park.
 While Favre threw for 299 yards and two touchdowns, Young completed 32 of a record 65 pass attempts for 328 yards, with two interceptions and three sacks.
 The two teams met again in the 1996 Divisional Round, with Green Bay also winning the game 35–14 en route to claiming Super Bowl XXXI.
 This game was notorious for muddy conditions at Lambeau Field following a torrent of rain and snow.
 In a defensive battle, it was special teams player and eventual Super Bowl MVP Desmond Howard who stole the show, with a 71-yard punt return touchdown and a 46-yard return to set up another Packers touchdown.
 After this game, Seifert left the 49ers, and former Packers assistant Steve Mariucci took over as head coach.

 Muddy field conditions and torrential rain also played a key role when the 49ers and Packers met for a third straight postseason in the 1997 NFC Championship Game at Candlestick Park.
 This game, which the Packers won 23–10 en route to a losing effort in Super Bowl XXXII, saw Favre complete a touchdown pass to Antonio Freeman in the second quarter to give the Packers a lead they never relinquished.
 But perhaps the most defining moment of the rivalry came in the 1998 Wild Card Round.
 Late in the fourth quarter, with the 49ers trailing 27–23, Young drove 76 yards to set up Terrell Owens' game-winning touchdown catch.
 This moment became known as The Catch II, in homage to a similar play in the 1981 NFC Championship Game.
-This was also the only time Young defeated Favre in the playoffs, and was also Favre's only career loss to San Francisco.
+This was also the only time Young defeated Favre in the playoffs, and was also Favre's only career loss to San Francisco as a Packer.

 The final playoff meeting involving Brett Favre came in the 2001 Wild Card Round.
 With the Packers trailing at home 7–6 entering the second half, Favre completed 16 of 21 passes for 226 yards, and led the Packers to four scoring drives.
 The last of those drives saw Ahman Green run nine yards for the game-sealing touchdown.